 The AWD helps keep the car feeling planted at all times.
 You can take a corner with confidence (obviously) knowing the car won’t fly out behind you like a rear-wheel drive vehicle or try to keep going straight like a front-wheel drive vehicle.

-Even with the lack of traction control, the AWD system helps make up for it by being a both a good performance drivetrain and a safety inspiring one.
+Even with the lack of traction control, the AWD system helps make up for it.
 Handling is also upped by the AWD system.
 Not once do you feel like the car is going to fail you, though you shouldn’t get too cocky.

 The suspension is pretty well set up, soaking up bumps when cruising and feeling firm enough when being a little more enthusiastic.
 Around town it’s great with the inner-city clutter of potholes and speed bumps, but on the highways it glides over both new and old tarmac.